MatousAc/julipp/README.md

   [x] \n will matter. newlines can end statements
   [x] semicolons can end a statement too
     [x] indentation does not matter
-[x] control flow: **if**
+  [x] the *do* keyword can basically be used as a quick expression ender [x] control flow: **if**
   [x] I will support julia's if-else statements
   [x] I also plan to support the intermediate *elseif* statement(s)